awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

    *region* represents the Region identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager Table of Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) topic in the *AWS General Reference*\.

-1. Execute the following command to list parameters that you can tag\.
+1. Run the following command to list parameters that you can tag\.

    ```
    Get-SSMParameterList
    ```

-1. Execute the following commands to tag a parameter\.
+1. Run the following commands to tag a parameter\.

    ```
    $tag1 = New-Object Amazon.SimpleSystemsManagement.Model.Tag